 Dawn Gross is a hospice and palliative medicine physician practicing at the University of California, San Francisco.
 When not caring for patients she can be heard on the radio as host of “Dying To Talk” on 91.7FM KALW, the first of its kind, live-call-in program dedicated to transforming the taboo around talking about death.
 Her writing has appeared in several journals including the New York Times, JAMA, Science and Annals of Internal Medicine.
 Learn more at DrAsYouWish.com, on

 LinkedIn, Facebook, and Twitter

 Sandra Hull has long used storytelling in her day job as an eLearning Instructional Designer, but only recently has she embraced storytelling to entertain and educate live audiences with her personal experiences and truths.
 She’s been a member of Better Said Than Done since 2015.
 Previously, she performed with a handful of DC-area amateur improv troupes and was a regularly published contestant in humor-writing contests in the Washington Post, the Toronto Globe and Mail, and New York Magazine.
-Learn more on Twitter
+Learn more on Twitter and her blog

 Bushra Jabre is Associate Faculty, Senior Communication Advisor of The Johns Hopkins Center for Communication Programs / Bloomberg School of Public Health.
 She was the Project Director of Arab Women Speak Out and the Emerging Leadership Project.
 She directed the annual Arabic Advances in Development Communication Regional Workshop 1992-2006.
 She held the post of Regional Advisor in Health Education and Women’s Programs with the UNICEF Regional Office for the Middle East and North Africa in Amman Jordan.